ShellcodeSmuggler/IAT_POC/README.md

 Find a suitable IAT based payload, that bypasses post DEP/ASLR protectsion in EMET.

 ### Dependencies
 ```
 python2.7
 pefile
 ```

+# Warning
+*There is no exit function, you'll get a cmd shell back, but there will be a crash.
+This was done by design - write your own exit function.*

 ### Examples: